AEOAI SearchContent Strategy

 Start with content fundamentals that serve both: well-structured pages with clear headings, answer-first paragraphs, and specific facts about your product and category.
 Then add SEO basics (keyword targeting, technical health) and AEO basics (AI search monitoring, third-party presence building) in parallel.
 The foundational content work is the same for both, which makes it efficient to build both capabilities simultaneously.

-Updated May 2026: Updated research statistics to reflect 8 weeks of data.
+Updated June 2026: Added GEO/AIO terminology context.
+Updated research statistics to reflect 8 weeks of data.